abrahamchandy95/ConversationLearning/README.md

-# ConversationScorer
+# ConversationLearning

-ConversationScorer is a machine learning project for scoring conversations between a bot and a user.
+ConversationLearning is a machine learning project for scoring conversations between a bot and a user.
 It uses data from Supabase along with target scores provided in a CSV file to train a regression model that predicts various conversational performance metrics.

 ## Table of Contents